 Below is a summary of Western's revenue from each reportable business unit.
-Revenue is based on the equity income received on Western financial statements and management fees received from the portfolio company.
+Revenue is based on the equity income, finance income, and management fees earned as per Western's financial statements as well as dividends received from the portfolio companies.

-Reportable Business Segment Percentage of Total Revenue
+Percentage of T otal Revenue

-2021 2020
+Reportable Business Segment 2022 2021

-GlassMasters 53% 24%
+GlassMasters 287% 53%

-Golden Health Care 11% 5%
+Golden Health Care 50% 11%

-Ocean Sales 55% (139%)
+Ocean Sales (5%) 55%

-Foothills (18%) 11%
+Foothills (220%) (18%)

-Fortress (1%) (1%)
+Fortress (12%) (1%)